sepam/monaco/README.md

 Estimating the time it takes to complete a task or project is one the biggest challenges in task and project planning.
-Task duration depends on many factors that can not always be controlled or foreseen.
 Monaco helps you make better task estimations by modeling tasks as **random processes**.

 <h1 align="center">